John T. Morgan: American Civil War

-With Alabama's vote to leave the Union, the 37-year-old Morgan enlisted as a private in the Cahaba Rifles, which volunteered its services in the Confederate Army and was assigned to the 5th Alabama Infantry.
+After Alabama seceded from the Union and the commencement of the Civil War, the 37-year-old Morgan enlisted as a private in the Cahaba Rifles, which volunteered its services in the Confederate Army and was assigned to the 5th Alabama Infantry.
 He first saw action in a skirmish preceding the First Battle of Manassas in the summer of 1861.

-As the war progressed, Morgan rose to major and then lieutenant colonel, serving under Col. Robert E. Rodes, a future Confederate general.
-Morgan resigned in 1862 and returned to Alabama, where in August he recruited a new regiment, the 51st Alabama Partisan Rangers, becoming its colonel.
+As the war progressed, Morgan rose to major and then lieutenant colonel.
+He served under Col. Robert E. Rodes, a future Confederate general.
+Morgan resigned his commission in 1862 and returned to Alabama, where in August he recruited a new regiment, the 51st Alabama Partisan Rangers, becoming its colonel.
 He led it at the Battle of Murfreesborough, operating in cooperation with the cavalry of Nathan Bedford Forrest.

 When Rodes was promoted to major general and given a division in the Army of Northern Virginia, Morgan declined an offer to command Rodes's old brigade and instead remained in the Western Theater, leading troops at the Battle of Chickamauga.
 On November 16, 1863, he was appointed as a brigadier general of cavalry and participated in the Knoxville Campaign.
-His brigade consisted of the 1st, 3rd, 4th (Russell's), 9th, and 51st Alabama Cavalry regiments.
+His brigade consisted of the 1st, 3rd, 4th, 9th, and 51st Alabama Cavalry regiments.